What Is Data Quality?

 Shipment records and master data records are extracted from the ERP and the WMS.

-They cover the scope of orders that have been shipped from your warehouses to stores or final customers.
+They cover the scope of orders shipped from your warehouses to stores or end customers.

 If we have duplicated shipment records, we may overestimate the CO2 emissions of transportation as may count emissions several times.